 Below, we’ll walk you through everything you need to know about this helpful feature found in the best business phone systems, including how they work, pros and cons, average costs, and best practices.

-How an Automated Attendant Phone System Works
+How Does an Auto-attendant Phone System Work?

 Benefits of an Automated Attendant